 Denton Arbitration Services

-Shipman Dispute Resolution, LLC. offers arbitration services for parties involved in commercial, civil, business, family, and contract disputes.
+Shipman Dispute Resolution, LLC. offers arbitration services in Denton and the surrounding area for parties involved in commercial, civil, business, family, and contract disputes.
 Judge Shipman is an experienced, qualified, and fair arbitrator who can, in lieu of a judge and a court room, preside over and resolve these disputes.

 There are many benefits of choosing Judge Shipman to arbitrate your dispute over litigation.
 For example, arbitration can keep a case out of the public eye yet allow the parties involved to present evidence for their case to be evaluated by an impartial and qualified third party.